Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

-One can therefore replace the single auxiliary field numerator stemming from the auxiliary field on the link \((c,f)\) by the sum of two numerators stemming respectively from Fermionic paths \((c,f,g)\) and \((c,f,h)\).
-If the end of any of these paths contacts an auxiliary field link, the same procedure can be used to extend the path by two more links in two different ways.
-This extension procedure will end in one of two different ways: either one reaches vertex \(b\), which is the only vertex with only scalar incident links in the completed graph which is of the good color (\(a\) is unreachable), or one encounters a Fermionic line.
-This Fermionic line can either be a preexisting Fermion loop or the line extending from \(c\).
-Any graph with a Fermionic line extending from the vertex \(c\) is obtained once and only once through this construction, since the graph from which it is deduced can be recovered by replacing the line with alternating auxiliary field and bosonic field links.
+In fact, both supersymmetry and independence from the added edge stem from the same fundamental graphical computation.
+Let us consider the star with vertices $(a,b,c,d)$ and the edges $(a,b)$, $(a,c)$ and~$(a,d)$, such that $(a,b)$ is the scalar edge added to complete the graph for the auxiliary field propagator.
+All edges in this star are therefore of scalar type.
+Suppose now that we start from vertex $c$ and there is a auxiliary field edge $(c,f)$, which contribute a~factor~$p_{c,f}^2$.
+Using momentum conservation at the vertex $f$, $p_{c,f} = p_{f,g}+p_{f,h}$, one can write~\smash{$p_{c,f}^2 = \dirp_{c,f} \dirp_{f,g} + \dirp_{c,f} \dirp_{f,h}$}.
+One can therefore replace the single auxiliary field numerator stemming from the auxiliary field on the edge $(c,f)$ by the sum of two numerators stemming respectively from fermionic paths~$(c,f,g)$ and $(c,f,h)$.
+If the end of any of these paths contacts an auxiliary field edge, the same procedure can be used to extend the path by two more edges in two different ways.
+This extension procedure will end in one of two different ways: either one reaches vertex $b$, which is the only vertex with only scalar incident edges in the completed graph which is of the good color ($a$ is unreachable), or one encounters a fermionic line.
+This fermionic line can either be a~preexisting fermion loop or the line extending from $c$.
+Any graph with a fermionic line extending from the vertex~$c$ is obtained once and only once through this construction, since the graph from which it is deduced can be recovered by replacing the line with alternating auxiliary field and bosonic field edges.

-In the case of paths which do not extend to vertex \(b\), the same set of Fermionic links can be obtained in three different ways.
-Topologically, they form a stem (which can be empty) starting form \(b\), plus a loop: the loop can be either a preexisting Fermion loop, or be covered in the two possible directions.
-The product \(\Pi\) of the propagators in the loop, being an even number of terms proportional to \(\gamma_\mu\), can be expressed on the basis of the even part of the Clifford algebra: